Filoli: Ecology and conservation

-Estate Trail
+Lamchin Interpretive Center and Trails

+There are two nature trails behind the formal gardens at Filoli, the California Trail and the Spring Creek Trail.

+California Trail (former Estate Trail)

-In 2017, Filoli added The Estate Trail, which gives visitors the opportunity to walk through the outer nature preserve of Filoli.
-This trail passes through the horse pasture, a field of native plants, the former horse barn, and a former barn that has been turned into the Sally MacBride Nature Center.
-It also leads to a bridge over the San Andreas Fault, which cuts through the property.
+In 2017, Filoli added The Estate Trail, a one mile loop which gives visitors the opportunity to walk through the outer nature preserve of Filoli.
+In 2024 it was renamed The California Trail.
+This trail passes through the horse pasture, a field of native plants, the former horse barn, and a bridge over Fault Creek and the San Andreas Fault, which cuts through the property.
+This trail leads to a former barn that was turned into the Sally MacBride Nature Center, but was renamed the Lamchin Interpretive Center in collaboration with the Ramaytush Ohlone.

+Spring Creek Trail

+Behind the Lamchin Interpretive Center the new Spring Creek Trail opened in June 2024.
+This half-mile trail climbs 125 feet and includes a new bridge over Spring Creek, leading to a man-made flume and pond where Bourn stored water for his gardens.

 Film location

 Filoli has served as the set for many Hollywood films.
 Most famously, it is the mansion seen from the air in the opening credits of the television series Dynasty.
 The mansion's plush interiors were also featured in the first episodes of the series but were subsequently replicated on sound stages at the Fox Studios, Century City.
 However the entire mansion served as the setting for the 2006 CBS Television special Dynasty Reunion: Catfights & Caviar in which cast members reunited to discuss their memories of the series.
 It was the first time many of the cast members had been to the actual estate.